phantom-profile/OOP_patterns/dry_kiss_solid/README.md

     # incorrect.
 We use method hoping it is not be changed.

     class DatePrinting
-        # so, if Date constructor will be changed we have to change it twice
+        # so, here we use class Date and we have strong dependency

         def first_of_march(year = Date.today.year)
             puts Date.new year, 3, 1